Gorgios/advent-2022/README.md

 I realized that two dirs can contains directory with same name (shame on me), so I created simple data structure to solve this problem :)

 #### Day 8
 * Very pleasant puzzle, just need to correctly traverse 2D array.
-Solutions may not look very elegant, but I didn't find better way to solve it.
+Solutions may not look very elegant,
+* but I didn't find better way to solve it.

+#### Day 9
+* Tricky puzzle, my firs part one solution was not suitable for part 2, but after some debugging
+* I found how to solve in simple way and make solution generic for both parts.
+I'm feeling more comfortable with Kotlin every day!